hkraji/xenos-enigma/README.md

 ## Description:

 In the grim dark future of 40k, there is only war and humanity is under threat again.
-There are Xenos forces emerging from deep space and the order of Adeptus Mechanicus has been tasked with creating advanced radar systems to detect these threats.
+There are Xenos forces emerging from deep space and the order of Adeptus Mechanicus has been tasked with creating advanced radar systems to detect these threats before it is too late.

 ## Installation